Marked by Blood | Kim Blenkhorn

 We will spend our lives, our strength, and our resources trying to make ourselves whole, but there are limits to what we can do on our own.
 We cannot ultimately stop the bleeding, restore life, or reverse the signs of decay without the Great Physician.

 And yet there is something I can do, and will do, through surgery.
-Maybe that has become the hem of His garment for me in this season—a step toward help and healing, even if it is not the fullness I long for.
+Maybe that has become the hem of His garment for me in this season—a step toward help and healing.

 It will not make me whole in the way Jesus can.
 It will change me.
 It will remove something that feels deeply tied to being a woman.
-This season , is all about loss and change.
+This season is all about loss and change and one of the loudest lessons I’m learning right now , is loss and change is okay.
+I would far rather be marked by the Blood of Christ, than my own.